stakeconomy/solanamonitoring/Guidelines interpreting metrics.md

 # Monitoring Solana validator performance metrics
-*This post is Part 2 of a 4-part series about monitoring your Solana Validator.
-[Part 1.] was written down to help you setup monitoring
+*This post is Part 2 of a 3-part series about monitoring your Solana Validator.
+[Part 1.] was written  to help you setup monitoring on your node.

 ## Where metrics come from